joshmckibbin/remove-inactive-users/readme.txt

 Go to the plugin settings page under 'Settings' and specify the number of days.

 = Will this remove users automatically? =
 Only if you have enabled the 'Auto Remove' option in the settings.
-If enabled, it will remove users automatically at regular intervals.
+If enabled, it will remove users automatically at regular daily intervals.
 Otherwise, you will need to manually remove users by submitting the form on the plugin's admin page.

 == Screenshots ==
 1. Plugin User Options page.